Transparency First

 Membership Rewards Ascending Order

-Family: Amex MR (Green / Gold / Platinum)
+Family: Amex Personal MR (Green / Gold / Platinum)

 mr_family

-Amex Membership Rewards cards (Green, Gold, Platinum) follow an ascending-order rule.
-Opening a higher-tier card first blocks bonuses on lower-tier cards.
-For example, if you open Platinum first, you lose eligibility for the Gold and Green bonuses.
-Additionally, upgrading (product-changing) to a higher tier permanently forfeits that card's welcome bonus.
+Amex personal Membership Rewards cards (Green, Gold, Platinum) appear to follow an ascending-order rule.
+Opening a higher-tier card first has been observed to block bonuses on lower-tier cards.
+For example, if you open Platinum first, you would likely lose eligibility for the Gold and Green bonuses.
+Additionally, upgrading (product-changing) to a higher tier appears to permanently forfeit that card's welcome bonus.

 🚫 Wrong order